 Guzzle down BBQ chicken and beer (chimek) at a baseball game

-Another great thing that you need to do in Seoul is to see a baseball game.
+Another one of the top things to do in Seoul for entertainment and fun is to see a baseball game.
 Root for the Doosan Bears, LG Twins or Nexus Heroes while you admire the acrobatic cheerleaders and brilliant baseball players.

 The best time and place to watch is after a visit to COEX at the very next station Sports Complex Subway Station (line 2, exit 7) at Jamsil Baseball Stadium.
 Tickets will set you back anywhere between US$4-$70 depending on the seat, day, age and teams playing.
 If you can’t get help purchasing a ticket online, get to the stadium about an hour before and purchase directly, often at reduced prices.